-IFRC Climate Centre
+- Climate Centre

-Global Disaster Preparedness Center
+- Global Disaster Preparedness Centre (GDPC)

-The reference centres will lead on the development and distribution of strategically important knowledge and best practice throughout the International Red Cross Red Crescent Movement and beyond, in wider relevant contexts.
+The Reference Centres will lead on the development and distribution of strategically important knowledge and best practice throughout the International Red Cross Red Crescent Movement and beyond, in wider relevant contexts.

 As with all other Learning Network resources, the reference centres are built on the founding principles, practice and thinking of the International Red Cross Red Crescent Movement and of their host Red Cross or Red Crescent National Society.

-We invite all people within the International Red Cross Red Crescent Movement and beyond to study research, and learn from and reflect on the work of the various reference centres.
+We invite all people within the International Red Cross Red Crescent Movement and beyond to study research, and learn from and reflect on the work of the various Reference Centres.